laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 y_m = \sum_t Q_{mt}\tilde{y}(t)
 \\]
 is calculated and followed by an appropriate detection rule to perform base calling.
 The probability of error of this rule is a lower bound to the probability of error of the optimal rule in the original problem because ignoring interference from other symbols will only improve performance.
-    - i) Find the appropriate detection rule and give an expression for the probability of error and the quality score of the optimal combining rule and plot this for a fixed $$p=0.05$$ as a function of the position $$m$$.
+    - i) Find the appropriate detection rule and give an expression for the probability of error and the quality score of the optimal combining rule.
+Plot the quality score for a fixed $$p=0.05$$ as a function of the position $$m$$.
 Compare this to the performance of the base calling rules in parts 3. and 4.
     - ii) What happens to this probability of error as a function of position in this case?
 What does this say about why the read length in Illumina sequencing is limited?

 ### Question III: Read alignment with Bowtie